SIMPLES STEPS TO REDUCE STRESS AND ANXIETY IN YOUR LIFE

 1. Count your breaths.
-As you inhale, silently think 1, exhale 2, Inhale 3, exhale 4 …all the way to 10.
+As you inhale, silently think 1, exhale 2, Inhale 3, exhale 4, all the way to 10.
 Repeat three times.

 2. Yawn and stretch for 10 seconds every hour.
 Fake a yawn to trigger a real one, and say “ahh” as you exhale.
-Notice that your thoughts are interrupted and you are brought into the present moment.
+Notice that your thoughts are interrupted, and you are brought into the present moment.
 Stretch your arms slowly for 10 seconds, noticing if there’s any tension or tightness in your body.
 Bring “ease” to the spot without judgment.
-Take another 20 seconds to notice what you feel and then return to what you were doing.
+Take another 20 seconds to see what you feel and then return to what you were doing.

 3. Stroke your hands.
 Lower or close your eyes.
 Take the index finger of your right hand and slowly move it up and down the outside of your left fingers.
-Once you have mindfully stroked your left hand, change index fingers and left your left one stroke the edges of the fingers on your right hand.
+Once you have mindfully stroked your left hand, change your index fingers and left your left one stroke the edges of the fingers on your right hand.

 5. Mindfully eat a raisin (or piece of chocolate).
-Take a raisin or a piece of chocolate and mindfully eat it.
+Take a raisin or a chocolate piece and mindfully eat it.
 Slow down, sense it, savor it, and smile between bites.
 Purposely slow down.
 Use all your senses to see it, touch it, smell it, and sense it.
 Then gently pop it into your mouth and really savor it.
 Savor its texture, its taste, how it feels in your mouth.
 Let it linger and then swallow it.
 After you have swallowed it, let your lips turn up slightly and smile.
 Do the same thing for each raisin you eat or bite you take.

 6.Mindful breathing for one minute.
 Lower your eyes and notice your breath.
 Is it going in and out of your nostrils, or do you feel the rise and fall of your chest and stomach?
 Place your hand on your stomach to feel the rise and fall of it with each breath you take.
 Focus on your breath and feel the movement of your belly.
 If your mind wanders, bring your attention back to your breath.

-Just like weightlifting builds muscle if you’re disciplined and have a consistent practice, mindfulness meditation when practiced, increases the amount of time you spend living in the present moment.
+Just like weightlifting builds muscle if you’re disciplined and have a consistent practice, mindfulness meditation, when practiced, increases the amount of time you spend living in the present moment.